Videoton FC Fehérvár: Ownership

 Being the favourite football club of the Hungarian Prime Minister Viktor Orbán, from 2010, some of the most wealthy Hungarians started to appear in the VIP of the team (e.g. Sándor Csányi, president of the Hungarian OTP Bank and the Hungarian Football Association) by the side of the Prime Minister.
-The owner since December 2007 is István Garancsi, a friend of Viktor Orbán's.
+In December 2007, István Garancsi, a friend of Viktor Orbán's. purchased the club.

 On 2 June 2023, it was announced that the club's main sponsor, MOL, would not finance the club anymore.

 After the relegation to Nemzeti Bajnokság II, there was a change in the ownership of the club.
 On 26 May 2025, István Garancsi, former owner, said that he would sell the club for 1 HUF.
 On 30 May 2025, András Cser-Palkovics, mayor of Székesfehérvár, said that the city has to do everything to save the club from dissolution.
 On 6 June 2025, the Hungarian Football Federation announced that they delay the applications for the 2025-26 Nemzeti Bajnokság II season ten days.
 In this way, Fehérvár would have the chance to settle the issues concerning their ownership.
 On 10 June 2025, it was announced that the city of Székesfehérvár would like to purchase the club.
 On 13 June 2025, the contracts were signed and the new owner became the city of Székesfehérvár.

 Supporters and rivalries

 Videoton supporters at the ETO Park, in Győr, 2010.

 The supporters of the club are based in Székesfehérvár, in Fejér County, Hungary.
 One of the group of supporters is the Red Blue Devils which is considered the main ultras of the team (there are smaller groups like Red-Blue City, Sóstói Hableányok, G-pont).
 Fehérvár FC is in rivalry with the most famous Hungarian clubs such as Ferencváros, Újpest, Győri ETO, Haladás, and Debrecen.
 The club has a local rival, Puskás Akadémia FC, based in Felcsút, Fejér County, but the rivalry is relatively tame.
 These two clubs had a stadium share in Felcsut while Fehérvár's stadium was under renovation, 2016–18.
 Fejer county's second most populated city is Dunaújváros, but Dunaferr FC, formerly based there, no longer exists.
 Between 1997 and 1999, Videoton's local rival was Gázszer FC which was based in Agárd, Fejér County.

-Fehérvár FC has a selection of celebrity supporters such as the Prime Minister of Hungary, Viktor Orbán.
+Fehérvár FC has a selection of celebrity supporters such as the former Prime Minister of Hungary, Viktor Orbán.